timjavins/WGU-C950--Data-Structures-and-Algorigthms-II--NHP3/meta/Javins C950 Core Algorithm Overview (Task 1).md

 3. Store a snapshot of the day’s state in a “minute object” so the UI can retrieve package/truck status.

 ### C2.
 Development Environment
-- Software: Python 3.x, leveraging libraries such as tkinter (for UI), datetime, and potentially custom modules (e.g., parcel_pilot/simulator/time_sim.py).
+- Software: Python 3.x, including libraries such as tkinter (for UI), datetime, csv (for reading input files), heapq (for Dijkstra’s algorithm), and custom modules (for example, parcel_pilot/simulator/time_sim.py).
+Git for version control.
-- Hardware: Any environment supporting Python 3 (Windows, macOS, Linux) with sufficient memory (e.g., 4GB+) and CPU to run Python scripts efficiently.
+- Hardware: A 64-bit Windows 11 personal computer with 32 GB of RAM.
-- Editor/IDE: Visual Studio Code for editing the Python code, with built-in terminals and debug features.
+- Editor/IDE: Visual Studio Code for editing the Python code, with built-in terminals and testing/debug features.

 ### C3.
 Space-Time Complexity Using Big-O Notation
 - Main Algorithm (Nearest Neighbor Routing): O(n²) in the worst case for each truck route, because for n destinations, checking each unvisited location can lead to an O(n) step repeated up to n times.
 - Dictionary-Based Lookups for Packages: O(1) average, O(n) worst-case for reads/writes.
 - Overall Program: Each minute (up to 540 minutes from 08:00–17:00) may invoke these operations, but the critical bottleneck is the route construction.
-Thus, the effective complexity remains acceptable for a typical route size (under 50 packages).
+The effective complexity remains acceptable for a typical route size (under 20 packages).

 ### C4.
 Scalability and Adaptability
 The solution scales by:
-- Incrementally adding more trucks or reorganizing packages without redesigning the core logic.
+- Incrementally adding more trucks and drivers or increasing daily package count without redesigning the core logic.
-- Reusing the dictionary structure to store newly added packages.
-- Adding or modifying the distance matrix for new cities in `WGUPS Distance Table.csv`.
+- The custom hash-based data structures resize themselves to store new packages and trucks as the system scales, ensuring efficient lookups and minimal overhead.
+- Parsing manifests and tables programmatically, rather than hard-coding data.

-Because nearest-neighbor performance will degrade as n grows large, it may still be adapted by splitting deliveries into smaller sub-routes or integrating more advanced optimizations.
+While nearest-neighbor performance will degrade as n grows large, the truck capacity limits the max value of n to 16 per route, effectively splitting adversely complex routing problems into manageable sub-routes.

 ### C5.
 Software Efficiency and Maintainability
+#### Efficiency
-- Efficiency: Fast lookups in dictionaries ensure minimal overhead.
-The time-managed simulation in `time_sim.py` reduces duplication by precomputing states.
+- Fast lookups in hash tables ensure minimal overhead.
+- The time-managed simulation in `time_sim.py` reduces duplication and error proclivity by precomputing states.
+#### Maintainability
-- Maintainability: Clear separation of responsibilities—data parsing in `parser.py`, distribution logic in `distributor.py`, and time simulation in `time_sim.py`—makes updates straightforward.
-Comments in code further facilitate understanding.
+- Clear separation of responsibilities—data parsing in `parser.py`, package distribution in `distributor.py`, time simulation in `time_sim.py`, etc.—makes updates straightforward.
+- Breaking complex logic into many small, reusable functions enhances maintainability and readability, allowing for easier debugging and testing.
+- Well-placed and informative comments throughout the codebase further enhance comprehension and facilitate smoother collaboration among developers.

 ### C6.
 Self-Adjusting Data Structures
 Strengths:
-- Python dictionaries automatically manage collisions using a hashing scheme, scaling well on average.
+- Custom hash tables automatically manage collisions using a self-adjusting hashing scheme, scaling well on average.
-- Insertion, deletion, and lookups often perform in O(1).
+- Insertion, deletion, and lookups often perform in O(1) due to efficient collision handling and dynamic resizing.
 Weaknesses:
-- Worst-case collisions can degrade performance to O(n).
+- Worst-case collisions can degrade performance to O(n) if the hash table becomes too crowded.
-- Hashing requires good distribution for efficiency; poor hashing or excessive collisions slow performance.
+- Hashing requires good distribution for efficiency; poor hashing or excessive collisions can slow performance.

 ### C7.
 Data Key
-We use “package ID” as the dictionary key because:
+We use “package ID” as the key for efficient delivery management because:
-- Each package’s ID is unique, avoiding collisions for lookups.
+- Each package’s ID is unique, ensuring there are no collisions during lookups.
-- Consistent lookups are needed to track the lifecycle of each package, and referencing by a unique ID ensures accurate updates.
+- Using a unique ID allows for consistent and accurate tracking of each package's lifecycle, from intake to delivery.
+- The unique ID simplifies the process of updating package statuses and locations, ensuring that each package can be individually managed without ambiguity.

 ## D. Sources
 All code is original to this repository.
 External references for background: